A quality American made above ground pool can last 10 – 20 years if not more depending on the conditions.

 Pressure Treated Pine Decking

-Most above ground pool decks are built using pressure treated pine because it’s readily available at almost every building material supplier near you and its the most affordable option.
+Many above ground pool decks are built using pressure treated pine because it’s readily available and its the most affordable option.

 This is a real wood option that requires consistent maintenance to ensure the longest lifespan possible.

-Softwoods require the use of deck stains and water sealers that help keep the water out of the wood grain which accelerates rot, decay and insect attack.
+Softwoods require the yearly application of water sealers that help keep the water out of the wood grain which can accelerate rot.